 As noted by Dimitrios Niafas (Programme Officer, EU policies, European Commission): “I was delighted to attend and to have the opportunity to present the current state of play of EU funding for the sector.
 I greatly appreciate the opportunity that Microfinance Centre provides to us every year to present our policies and products for supporting the sector.
 Overall, it was a very well-organized conference with impressive participation and a very well-structured programme covering extremely interesting topics.”

 In the words of Francisco de Paula Coelho (Dean of the EIB Institute): “I was impressed first of all by the organization of the event.
 The mix of practitioners and academicians constituted a good equilibrium of experience on the ground and theoretical knowledge, which contributed to make it an useful gathering.”

 The 22nd MFC Annual Conference sponsors and partners:

-This initiative has received financial support from the European Union Programme for Employment and Social Innovation “EaSI” (2014-2020).
+This communication activity has received financial support from the European Union Programme for Employment and Social Innovation “EaSI” (2014-2020).
 For further information please consult: http://ec.europa.eu/social/easi

 The information contained in this publication does not necessarily reflect the official position of the European Commission.